bitbonk/web/source/docs/getting-started/philosophy.md

 ## Community

 We are recognizing the great potential of **collaborative work**.
-Our Slack workspace and GitHub are a great way to help each other, discuss about new ideas and troubleshoot issues.
+Our Slack workspace and GitHub are a great way to help each other, discuss new ideas and troubleshoot issues.
 All this helps to make NUKE as a tool more reliable, more powerful and maybe the number one tool in .NET build automation.

 **Happy building!**